XiaoxiaoSun0321/metric_learning_fMRI/README.md

 ## Description

 We propose a metric learning framework to extract meaningful latent structures from high-dimensional fMRI data.
 This method learns the latent embeddings that reduce the intra-group variability while maximizing the inter-group variability.
-More details can be found here (a new manuscript is in preparation): https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=9871492
+More details can be found [here](https://www.biorxiv.org/content/10.1101/2023.09.17.558181v1)

 ## Table of Contents